denis-berthier/CSP-Rules-Examples/README.md

 <br><br>
 ## 11. License
-Strictly speaking, there is little software parts in CSP-Rules-Examples.
+Strictly speaking, there is little software in CSP-Rules-Examples.
 Whichever piece of software may be found here is distributed under the GNU GPL v3.0 license (see the full text in the Docs folder).<br>
 Puzzles remain the intellectual property of their creators.<br>
 Puzzle solutions are my intellectual property.<br><br>